 The sugar in Kombucha is for the culture to consume, not for you.
 The sugar is the 'starter' or 'feed' for our culture, that gets the transformation process going.
 When the fermenting process is complete, there will be about 2-6 grams per 8 ounce glass of unflavored Kombucha.
 (By contrast, natural carrot juices have 13g per 8 ounces.)

 For home brewers, you can control the amount of sugar remaining by fermenting longer, for 3 weeks or longer sugar levels in Kombucha may be even lower – this is often recommended for diabetics and others with low sugar tolerance.
-This is common knowledge however, the problem with this is that often by the time we reach the 3-week mark, the kombucha is now vinegar.
+The problem with this is that often by the time we reach the 3-week mark, the kombucha is now vinegar.
 It's not recommended to drink vinegar on its own but then to water it down with juice negates the lower-sugar idea.
-Keeping your intake low, like 1 oz per day, is your safest bet if you are really concerned about sugar intake.
+Keeping your intake low, like 2-4 oz per day, is your safest bet if you are really concerned about sugar intake.

 Why does Kombucha need the sugar?

 Without sugar kombucha cannot ferment.
 Sucrose is most easy to digest by the yeasts; they consume the sugar and put out CO2 (carbon dioxide, i.e. those delicious bubbles in your booch!!) & ethanol (alcohol).
 Which is nice.

 As part of the fermentation process the bacteria consume the ethanol and express the healthy amino acids, trace vitamins and minerals.

 Do I have to add all of the sugar?